SIOP and SHRM: Promoting Evidence-Based HR

 For more information regarding the SHRM-SIOP Science of HR Series, please contact: James Kurtessis (email@example.com) or David Dubin (David@psycharts.com).

 SIOP is continuously working to develop materials about topics that will be published and distributed by SHRM to its membership.
 Each collaborative article will be posted here and can also be viewed on SHRM's website here.

-- Strategies for Engaging and Retaining Mature Workers January 2016 NEW!
+- Strategies for Engaging and Retaining Mature Workers January 2016

 The aging of the labor force promises dramatic shifts in workforce demographics that have implications for human resource (HR) science and practice.
 The looming retirement of the Baby Boom generation, seemingly en masse over the next decade in industrialized countries, will leave many organizations with vacancies that will be difficult to fill with younger, less experienced workers.
 The imperative for organizations faced with such an exodus in talent is to understand how best to retain and engage mature workers.
 Yet, relatively few organizations report developing strategies to prepare for these demographic shifts.
 This paper provides a review of current research on workforce aging relevant for engaging and retaining mature workers.
 Specific topics include job performance, age-related changes in abilities and motivation, and considerations for training.
 Strategies presented highlight the importance of developing organizational policies that engage—and benefit—workers of all ages.